Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/04-submitting_ajob.md

   file2, -c -d 92
 )
 ```
-Using the from form of the options, each of the two variables specified is given a value from the list of items.
+Each of the two variables specified is given a value from the list of items.
 For this example the queue command expands to

 ```bash
 input = file1